tchase56/github_copilot_demo/readme.md

     * https://code.visualstudio.com/
 2. Open the downloaded file
 3. Activate Temporary SUDO Access (if necessary)
-    * Go to Fortune Brands Innovations Self Service
+    * Go to Self Service
     * Click "All"
     * Click "MakeMeAdmin"
 4. Drag VSCode from "Downloads" to "Applications"